-We have concluded that there were no significant risks and we have issued an unmodified value for money conclusion.
+We concluded that there were no significant risks which required us to perform further work, and issued an unmodified value for money conclusion.

 4. Purpose of our report and responsibility statement

 What we report

 - Our report is designed to help the Audit Committee and the Accounting Officer and Council discharge their governance duties. - The Statement of Responsibilities of Auditors and Audited Bodies issued by the Audit Commission explains the respective responsibilities of auditors and of the audited body and in this report is prepared on the basis of, and our audit work is carried out, in accordance with that statement. - This report has been prepared for the Council, as a body, and we therefore accept responsibility to you alone for its contents.
 We accept no duty, responsibility or liability to any other parties, since this report has not been prepared, and is not intended, for any other purpose.